senseye-inc/senseye-react-native-sdk/README.md

 ## What’s in this repo
 ```
 .
-+-- android/      # Android-specific source code
-+-- ios/          # iOS-specific source code
 +-- docs/         # See Documentation section of this README
-+-- example/      # Contains an example app that demo usage of the SDK
++-- example/      # Contains an example app that demos usage of the SDK
 +-- src/
 |   +-- api/         # Modules for interfacing with the Senseye API
 |   +-- components/  # Modules for serving Senseye frontend components
 +-- package.json     # Includes application dependencies, build utilities, and pre-commit hook directives.
 See contributing guide for more information on these directives
-+-- .circleci/    # (Ignore.
-Reserved for future development)
 ```

 ## Included Tasks

-1. Calibration
+- Calibration
-1. Nystagmus
+- Nystagmus
-1. PLR (Pupillary Light Response)
+- PLR (Pupillary Light Response)
+- Smooth Pursuit

 ## Requirements